manananggal/React-graphing-components/README.md

-# FE-HW3-reactgraphing
+# FE-HW4-reactgraphing-components

-Demonstrates an API call using React to create a data visualization chart for world currency.
+Demonstrates an API call using React to create a data visualization chart for world currency, using components.